 4. Essential Oil Diffusion and Sleep

-If all else fails, and if it’s possible, the last step at dealing with headaches naturally is to break out my essential oil diffuser (this is the one I have) and put 10 drops of my Headache Away blend in it to diffuse in my bedroom while I take a nap.
+If all else fails, and if it’s possible, the last step to dealing with headaches naturally is to break out my essential oil diffuser and put 10 drops of my Tension Tamer blend in it to diffuse in my bedroom while I take a nap.
 Same goes if my kids have a headache.